Below you can find:

 The Fed And Fasted States

 Among the hormones discussed in the fasting timeline above, insulin and IGF1 are hormones of the Fed State.
-Insulin stimulates the buildup of glycogen, muscle protein, and triglycerides.
+Insulin stimulates the buildup of glycogen and muscle protein.
 IGF1 stimulates the buildup of muscle protein.

 These hormones of the Fed State decrease during prolonged fasting.

 On the other hand, glucagon and growth hormone are hormones of the Fasted State.
-Glucagon stimulates the breakdown of glycogen and muscle protein.
+Glucagon stimulates the breakdown of glycogen and the formation of ketone bodies.
 Growth hormone stimulates the breakdown of glycogen and triglycerides.

 These hormones of the Fasted State increase during prolonged fasting.